How to Prepare for UKCAT Exam? – A Definitive Preparation Guide with Practice Tests, Tips & Tricks & More

 UKCAT Practice Tests – Quantitative Reasoning

-All good UKCAT practice tests will include this.
+All good UCAT practice tests will include this.
 “Quantitative reasoning” sounds rather grand, but this is simply a numerical reasoning test, or “maths test” in other words!

-This second part of the UKCAT test will look at how you can examine numerical information and how well you make evaluations based upon it.
-You will have a total of 24 minutes to answer 36 questions.
+This second part of the UCAT test will look at how you can examine numerical information and how well you make evaluations based upon it.
+You will have a total of 24 minutes to answer all 36 quantitative reasoning questions.
 (You’ll have a calculator on screen, to aid with your calculations.)

 As always, our recommendation is practice, practice, practice.
 Check out our Numerical Reasoning Hub and also our numerical reasoning success podcast to learn how to ace this part of your UKCAT practice test.